yonas-fsaha/qr-code-component-main/README.md

 Your task is to build out the project to the designs inside the `/design` folder.

 The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your
+Using JPGs will